swaymm7/Open-Source-Prompt-Library/README.md

 ## About This Repository

-As I explore the capabilities of different AI tools, I often find myself crafting specific prompts to get desired outputs.
+As I use different AI tools I often find myself designing specific prompts to get desired outputs.
 This repository is my way of:

 *   **Organizing:** Keeping track of prompts that work well.
 *   **Reusing:** Quickly finding and adapting prompts for new tasks.